Follow your surgeon's instructions on self-care at home. Use the information below as a reminder.

 Your pain should go away over several weeks.
-Take any pain medicines as your provider told you to.
+Take any pain medicines as your surgeon told you to.
 Take them with food and plenty of water.
-Do not apply ice or heat to your breasts unless your doctor tells you that it is OK.
+Do not apply ice or heat to your breasts unless your surgeon tells you that it is OK.

 Do not drink alcohol while you are taking pain medicines.
-Do not take aspirin, aspirin-containing drugs, or ibuprofen without your doctor's approval.
-Ask your doctor which vitamins, supplements, and other medicines are safe to take.
+Do not take aspirin, aspirin-containing medicines, or ibuprofen without your surgeon's approval.
+Ask your surgeon which vitamins, supplements, and other medicines are safe to take.

 Do not smoke.
 Smoking slows healing and increases your risk for complications and infection.